Decompression sickness: Differential diagnosis

 Symptoms of DCS and arterial gas embolism can be virtually indistinguishable.
-The most reliable way to tell the difference is based on the dive profile followed, as the probability of DCS depends on duration of exposure and magnitude of pressure, whereas AGE depends entirely on the performance of the ascent.
-In many cases it is not possible to distinguish between the two, but as the treatment is the same in such cases it does not usually matter.
+The most reliable way to tell the difference is based on the dive profile followed, as the probability of DCS depends on the duration of exposure and the magnitude of pressure, whereas AGE depends entirely on the performance of the ascent.
+In many cases, it is not possible to distinguish between the two, but as the treatment is the same in such cases, it does not usually matter.

-Other conditions which may be confused with DCS include skin symptoms cutis marmorata due to DCS and skin barotrauma due to dry suit squeeze, for which no treatment is necessary.
+Other conditions which may be confused include skin symptoms.
+Cutis marmorata due to DCS may be confused with skin barotrauma due to dry suit squeeze, for which no treatment is necessary.
 Dry suit squeeze produces lines of redness with possible bruising where the skin was pinched between folds of the suit, while the mottled effect of cutis marmorata is usually on skin where there is subcutaneous fat, and has no linear pattern.

-Transient episodes of severe neurological incapacitation with rapid spontaneous recovery shortly after a dive may be attributed to hypothermia, but may be symptomatic of short term CNS involvement, which may have residual problems or relapses.
-These cases are thought to be under-diagnosed.
+Transient episodes of severe neurological incapacitation with rapid spontaneous recovery shortly after a dive may be attributed to hypothermia, but may actually be symptomatic of short-term CNS involvement due to bubbles which form a short-term gas embolism, then resolve, but which may leave residual problems which may cause relapses.
+These cases are thought to be underdiagnosed.

 Inner ear decompression sickness (IEDCS) can be confused with inner ear barotrauma (IEBt), alternobaric vertigo, caloric vertigo and reverse squeeze.
 A history of difficulty in equalising the ears during the dive makes ear barotrauma more likely, but does not always eliminate the possibility of inner ear DCS, which is usually associated with deep, mixed gas dives with decompression stops.
 Both conditions may exist concurrently, and it can be difficult to distinguish whether a person has IEDCS, IEBt, or both.

 Numbness and tingling are associated with spinal DCS, but can also be caused by pressure on nerves (compression neurapraxia).
 In DCS the numbness or tingling is generally confined to one or a series of dermatomes, while pressure on a nerve tends to produce characteristic areas of numbness associated with the specific nerve on only one side of the body distal to the pressure point.
 A loss of strength or function is likely to be a medical emergency.
 A loss of feeling that lasts more than a minute or two indicates a need for immediate medical attention.
 It is only partial sensory changes, or paraesthesias, where this distinction between trivial and more serious injuries applies.

 Large areas of numbness with associated weakness or paralysis, especially if a whole limb is affected, are indicative of probable brain involvement and require urgent medical attention.
 Paraesthesias or weakness involving a dermatome indicate probable spinal cord or spinal nerve root involvement.
 Although it is possible that this may have other causes, such as an injured intervertebral disk, these symptoms indicate an urgent need for medical assessment.
 In combination with weakness, paralysis or loss of bowel or bladder control, they indicate a medical emergency.